 Possible side effects of these types of immunosuppressors include nausea, vomiting and increased risk of infection.
 Depending on the specific immunosuppressor used, other side effects may occur, including cardiotoxicity, hematuria, alopecia and liver toxicity.
 To prevent such side effects, frequent testing is performed, including monitoring of the white blood count, liver function tests, urine analysis and cardiac function testing.
 Back to Top

 Fatigue: Approximately 80 to 97 percent of MS patients report fatigue.
-The drugs most frequently used to treat fatigue are amantadine (Symmetrel) and modafinil (Provigil).
+The drugs most frequently used to treat fatigue are amantadine (Symmetrel), modafinil (Provigil), activating antidepressants in some cases, and amphetamines in rare cases.
 Spasticity: This common MS symptom varies from mild muscle stiffness to severe, painful and uncontrollable muscle spasms.
 Spasticity occurs in 40 to 75 percent of MS patients.
 Pharmacological treatments include

 For patients who do not respond to, or who have side effects from, the oral treatment, Botox can be used.
 Stretching, aerobic exercise, and active and passive movements are important, and should be performed in conjunction with pharmacological treatment.

 Gait: Fampridine SR (Ampyra) is a twice daily oral medication that can improve gait, both walking speed and endurance.
 There is a small risk of seizure.

 Pain: Treatment of pain in MS patients is typically tailored to the underlying cause.
 For example, in treating neuropathic pain, a variety of medicines may be used: